joerivanveen/faq-with-categories/readme.txt

 = Cons =

-- Only 1 central FAQ list is supported (though you can display the FAQs anywhere you want of course)
+- Only 1 central FAQ list is supported (though you can display subsets of the FAQs anywhere you want)

 - Currently only with shortcodes, no widgets yet